-The record date for the Annual Meeting is March 20, 2020.
+The record date for the Annual Meeting is March 19, 2021.
 Only stockholders of record at the close of business on that date may vote at the meeting or any continuation, postponement or adjournment thereof.
-We appreciate your continued confidence in Rigel and look forward to seeing you at the meeting on May 14, 2020.
+We appreciate your continued confidence in Rigel and look forward to hosting you at the virtual Annual Meeting.

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDERS' MEETING TO BE HELD ON MAY 14, 2020
+IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE ANNUAL STOCKHOLDERS' MEETING TO BE HELD ON MAY 18, 2021 AT WWW.VIRTUALSHAREHOLDERMEETING.COM/RIGL2021:

-THIS PROXY STATEMENT, NOTICE OF ANNUAL MEETING AND FORM OF PROXY CARD AND THE 2019 ANNUAL REPORT TO STOCKHOLDERS ARE AVAILABLE TO YOU AT HTTP://WWW.PROXYVOTE.COM.
+THE PROXY STATEMENT, NOTICE OF ANNUAL MEETING AND FORM OF PROXY CARD AND THE 2020 ANNUAL REPORT ON FORM 10-K ARE AVAILABLE TO YOU AT HTTP://WWW.PROXYVOTE.COM.